DennisSoemers/MaastCTS2/README.md

 important features, which had already been implemented and tested at the time.
 - Currently, the most extensive documentation of techniques used by the agent is my Master Thesis, for which I will include a link here once it is available online.
 It also doesn't includes all details though, since development continued after finshing the thesis.
+- I wrote an informal description of how MaastCTS2 works [here](https://dennissoemers.github.io/jekyll/update/2016/09/29/the-general-video-game-agent-maastcts2.html).
-- A more extensive description of the latest changes will hopefully follow later.
+- A more extensive description of the latest changes will maybe follow later.

 License
 -------